 Note: The VEX Classroom App is ONLY for teacher use, so it can be installed on only the teacher’s device or smartphone.

-For more information about the features of the VEX Classroom App and how to use it, see the Using the VEX Classroom App Knowledge Base article.
+For more information about the features of the VEX Classroom App and how to use it, see the Using the VEX Classroom App VEX Library article.